KylePDavis/kylepdavis.github.com/_posts/2015-06-01-coding-weekend.md

     - on GitHub finally
     - needs work, but it's a start
     - might rename to `MongoUI`
-- `resumes` - my resume in the open and in various open formats
+- `resume` - my resume in the open and in various open formats
     - want to research these:
         - [gitbook](https://github.com/GitbookIO/gitbook)
         - [Bookdown](https://github.com/bookdown/Bookdown.Bookdown)